Putting Our Knowledge And Experience To Work

 The statute generally runs from the time the negligence occurred, and there are very few exceptions.
 If you fail to file your claim before the applicable statute of limitations runs out, then you will be barred from ever bringing it.
 As a result, it is a good idea to consult with a lawyer immediately upon discovering that negligence has occurred.

-How much do I have to pay to meet with you?
+How much do I have to pay to meet with a medical malpractice lawyer?

 How much will it cost me to pursue a case for medical malpractice?

 The costs of pursuing a complex medical malpractice case can be staggering.
 These cases are hard-fought and heavily defended.
-Properly prepared, these cases often require your attorneys to conduct numerous depositions, to retain a multitude of experts in wide-ranging specialties, and to retain consultants, artists, vendors and other specialists.
+Properly prepared, these cases often require your attorneys to conduct numerous depositions, retain a multitude of experts in wide-ranging specialties, and retain consultants, artists, vendors, and other specialists.